kapseliboi/hybrixd/README.md

 **Command line interface** : Use `.\hybrixd --help` to view all command line options.

 **REST API** : Use  <http://localhost:1111> or <http://localhost:8080/api> to access the REST API.
-Browse to <http://localhost:1111/help> for documentation.
+Browse to <http://localhost:8080/api/help> for documentation.

-**JavaScript API Library** : Import hybrixd.client, a Javascript library file for NodeJS and browsers,  to create applications or websites that can connect to hybrixd.
+**JavaScript API Library** : Import hybrix.lib, a Javascript library file for NodeJS and browsers, to create applications or websites that can connect to hybrixd.

 ## Configuring hybrixd